Analysis of Biased Stochastic Gradient Descent Using Sequential Semidefinite Programs: Further discussion

 In fact, the development of Section~\ref{sec:sequential} carries through if we augment the set $\mathcal{T}_k$ to be the set of tuples $(\rho_k,\lambda_k,\mu_k,\nu_k,\alpha_k)$ that makes the LMI~\eqref{eq:LMI_big} feasible.
 We then obtain a Bellman-like equation analogous to~\eqref{yuck} that holds when we also optimize over $\alpha$ at every step.
 The net result is an optimization problem similar to~\eqref{eq:opt_simpler2} but that now includes $\alpha$ as a variable:

-As we did in Section~\ref{sec:sequential}, we can show that $\ee\norm{x_k-x_\star}^2\le V_k$ for any iterates of the approximate SG method.
+As we did in Section~\ref{sec:sequential}, we can show that $\ee\norm{x_k-x_\star}^2\le V_k$ for any iterates of biased SGD.
 We would like to learn two things from~\eqref{eq:opt_simpler3}: how the optimal $\alpha$ changes as a function of $k$ in order to produce the fastest possible convergence rate, and whether this optimized rate is different from the rate we obtained when assuming $\alpha$ was constant in Section~\ref{sec:fixed_alpha}.

 To simplify the analysis, we will restrict our attention to Case \rom{2}, where $M_{21}=0$ and $\tilde M = 2L^2$.
 In this case, the inequality constraint in~\eqref{eq:opt_simpler3} is satisfied for any $\alpha>0$ and $\zeta>0$, so it may be removed.
 Observe that the objective in~\eqref{eq:opt_simpler3} is a quadratic function of $\alpha$.